L.CRJ-120: Introduction to Criminal Justice

 L.CRJ-323: Research Methods in Criminal Justice

 Course that will develop basic knowledge and skills of social research.
-Focus is on the research methods criminologists, sociologists, social workers, and other practitioners in the social sciences field employ to study social phenomenon.
+Focus is on the research methods criminologists, sociologists, social workers, and other practitioners in the social sciences field employ to study social phenomena.
 Critical evaluation of all phases of the social research process.
 Requires that students memorize, comprehend, and apply social scientific terms to the analysis and evaluation of information.
-Junior standing.
+Juniors and Seniors only.
 Prerequisites: L.MAT-115 or equivalent statistics course.
 3 credits.
-Each Spring semester.
+Each spring semester.

 L.CRJ-325: White Collar Crime